roycoprotocol/cross-chain-deposit-module/README.md

    - Allows APs to execute withdraw recipes to reclaim their funds as per the market's parameters

 1. **[WeirollWallet](https://github.com/roycoprotocol/royco/blob/main/src/WeirollWallet.sol)**: Smart contract wallets used to execute recipes
-   - Used on the source chain to deposit funds to bridge and withdraw funds (rage quit) to/from the PredepositLocker
+   - Used on the source chain to deposit funds to bridge and withdraw funds (rage quit) to/from the DepositLocker
    - Used on the destination chain to hold a depositor's position, execute deposits upon bridging, and withdrawals after an absolute locktime

-2. **[PredepositLocker](https://github.com/roycoprotocol/chain-predeposit-module/blob/main/src/PredepositLocker.sol)**: Deployed on the source chain
+2. **[DepositLocker](https://github.com/roycoprotocol/chain-Deposit-module/blob/main/src/DepositLocker.sol)**: Deployed on the source chain
    - Integrates with Royco's RecipeMarketHub to facilitate deposits and withdrawals
-   - Accepts deposits from users' Weiroll Wallets upon an AP filling an offer in any predeposit market
+   - Accepts deposits from users' Weiroll Wallets upon an AP filling an offer in any Deposit market
    - Allows for withdrawals until deposits are bridged
    - Handles bridging funds to the destination chain in addition to composing destination execution logic via LayerZero

-3. **[PredepositExecutor](https://github.com/roycoprotocol/chain-predeposit-module/blob/main/src/PredepositExecutor.sol)**: Deployed on the destination chain
+3. **[DepositExecutor](https://github.com/roycoprotocol/chain-Deposit-module/blob/main/src/DepositExecutor.sol)**: Deployed on the destination chain
    - Receives the bridged funds and composed payload via LayerZero and atomically creates Weiroll Wallets for all bridged depositors
-   - Executes deposit scripts ONCE after bridge (either by the depositor or the owner of the predeposit campaign)
+   - Executes deposit scripts ONCE after bridge (either by the depositor or the owner of the Deposit campaign)
    - Allows the depositor to execute the withdrawal recipe after the absolute locktime has passed

 ## Key Features